DreamInvoker/GAIN/README.md

 # Double Graph Based Reasoning for Document-level Relation Extraction
-PyTorch implementation for EMNLP 2020 paper: [Double Graph Based Reasoning for Document-level Relation Extraction](https://arxiv.org/abs/2009.13752)
+Source code for EMNLP 2020 paper: [Double Graph Based Reasoning for Document-level Relation Extraction](https://arxiv.org/abs/2009.13752)

 > Document-level relation extraction aims to extract relations among entities within a document.
 Different from sentence-level relation extraction, it requires reasoning over multiple sentences across a document.
 In this paper, we propose Graph Aggregation-and-Inference Network (GAIN) featuring double graphs.
 GAIN first constructs a heterogeneous mention-level graph (hMG) to model complex interaction among different mentions across the document.
 It also constructs an entity-level graph (EG), based on which we propose a novel path reasoning mechanism to infer relations between entities.
 Experiments on the public dataset, DocRED, show GAIN achieves a significant performance improvement (2.85 on F1) over the previous state-of-the-art.